Thoracic Outlet Syndrome

 Your thoracic outlet is the space between your collarbone and first rib that allows blood vessels and nerves to go from your neck under your collarbone and down through the arm.
 If these tissues become compressed, it can cause serious pain from your neck to your finger tips.
 This is called thoracic outlet syndrome.

 One of the most common causes of thoracic outlet syndrome, or TOS, is repetitive stress from occupational tasks.
 If you now have TOS due to a workplace injury, you may be entitled to workers’ comp benefits to help you with your pain and suffering.
-To discuss your case, contact an experienced Raleigh workers’ comp attorney from the Law Office of Sam Scudder today at 919-851-3311.
+To discuss your case, contact an experienced Morehead City workers’ comp attorney from the Law Office of Sam Scudder today at 919-851-3311.

 Symptoms of TOS